danshapero/danshapero.github.io/_posts/2015-12-26-computational-geometry.md

 In this image, red blocks represent counterclockwise orientation, blue blocks represent clockwise orientation and black blocks represent colinear points.
 The large black blocks along the diagonal show that many non-colinear points are erroneously regarded as colinear.

-The pathologies get even more drastic.
+However, the pathologies do not end there.
 In exact arithmetic, the orientation predicate is invariant to cyclic permutations:

 $$\textrm{orientation}(x, y, z) = \textrm{orientation}(y, z, x) = \textrm{orientation}(z, x, y).$$